Cistercian Monastery Complex in Henryków: Church

 The monastery church of the Assumption of the Blessed Virgin Mary and St. John the Baptist, now a basilica minor serving as a parish church, is the oldest and most valuable monument of the abbey.
 Its construction started in 1241 with a late Gothic presbytery and transept.
 In the middle of the 14th century the construction of the Gothic nave was completed.
 At the beginning of the 16th century two late Gothic chapels, the Holy Cross and the Holy Sepulchre, were added to the presbytery from the northeast.
 In 1608 a tower was erected on the west side.
 In the seventeenth century the church was rebuilt in the Baroque style, adding two more chapels, of St. Joseph and the Holy Trinity, and a façade with a chapel as a vestibule.
 In 1753 the chapel of St. Mary Magdalene, now the Piast mausoleum, was built.
 There is a Gothic tombstone of Duke Bolko and his wife Jutta in the mausoleum, one of the oldest double tombstones in Poland.

 The main altar, the work of Georg Schroetter, was created between 1681 and 1684 and is decorated with two paintings by Michael Willmann, the large one depicting the Nativity as seen by St Bernard, and the upper one, the Saviour of the World.
 The large painting is surrounded on the left by statues of St. Benedict, St. John the Baptist and St. Peter, and on the right by statues of St. Bernard, St. John the Evangelist and St. Paul.
 There is a statue of Mother of God with Child in the side altar, called the Mother of the Polish Language.
 In 1952 she was crowned with bishop's crowns.

-Baroque stalls are a truly beautiful feature of the church.
-They are an outstanding work of Silesian woodcarving.
+Baroque stalls are a feature of the church.
+They are a work of Silesian woodcarving.
 The oak, Renaissance stall shaft dates from 1567, the decoration is richly carved with acanthus and shells.
 The backrests, decorated with 36 reliefs depicting scenes from the life of Christ, were made of linden wood.
 After 1700, the abbot's and prior's boxes were added, and the entire structure was enriched with four pairs of free-standing statues of St. Gregory the Great, Eugene III, St. Jerome, Conrad de Poitiers, St. Benedict and St. Bernard.

 The organ, the work of masters from Świdnica, comes from the mid 17th century and is the oldest in Silesia.
 The organ is complemented by 14 Baroque paintings depicting the life and legend of St. Bernard, located in the upper part of the nave.